 - Needing to apply for a hardship or probationary permit (while license is suspended)

 - Reinstating your license after a suspension or revocation

 To find out under what circumstances your specific state requires the SR-22, contact your department of motor vehicles.

-In most states, you must carry the SR-22 for three years, but the period varies from one to five years.
-In some places the period varies by offense.
+In most states, you must carry the SR-22 for three years.
+The period varies from one to five years.
+In some places, the period varies by offense.

 The start date for counting how long you must carry the SR-22 also varies by state.
 Your state’s department of motor vehicles will tell you how long you need to carry the SR-22 and from what date.
 The clock may start with the offense date, conviction date, suspension date or date of your driver’s license reinstatement.

 Don’t cancel an SR-22 before your filing period is up or your state will penalize you.
 If car insurance associated with an SR-22 is removed or canceled, the insurer must file an SR-26 that informs the state of the cancellation.
 The state can then take actions against you that typically include the loss of your driver’s license and/or vehicle registration.